 It takes just a few clicks to add a secondary dimension in a GA4 table.
 In Universal Analytics, you will find a secondary dimension drop down list in the reports.
 Similarly, in GA4 tables you will see a plus icon through which you can add your secondary dimension in the table.
 Click on the plus icon and you will see a list of secondary dimensions you can add to your table.

-Select the secondary dimension you want to analyze and that will add a new row of data in the table.
+Select the secondary dimension you want to analyse and that will add a new row of data in the table.
 When each primary dimension is broken down into a secondary dimension it will add to the number of rows in your table.
 You can also choose to expand the number of lines of data you want to view so that it is more accessible.

-Secondary dimensions change the way you view and analyze data.
+Secondary dimensions change the way you view and analyse data.
 Based on your marketing and business requirements you may need to customize your tables in a way that gives you more specific insights that you want.
-For example, if you are analyzing traffic acquisition and you want more data on which browser most of your audience uses, you can add a secondary dimension to see this data.
+For example, if you are analysing traffic acquisition and you want more data on which browser most of your audience uses, you can add a secondary dimension to see this data.
 Secondary dimensions can help you get more targeted information that is beneficial when it comes to decision making.

 Real time reports in GA4

 Real time reports are a great feature to see the activities on a website as soon as they happen.
-This feature enables businesses to track the online behavior of their audiences and see how they engage with the website.
-It is especially useful if you have any ongoing marketing campaigns, and you can track your audience’s behavior on the fly.
+This feature enables businesses to track the online behaviour of their audiences and see how they engage with the website.
+It is especially useful if you have any ongoing marketing campaigns, and you can track your audience’s behaviour on the fly.
 This can enable you to make changes immediately to your marketing campaigns, further optimizing it to improve engagement and conversions.